siwapaulafiona-lab/siwapaulafiona-lab/README.md

 ### Landing Page & Funnel Builder | WordPress & Elementor | Front-End Web Developer

-I build responsive landing pages, marketing websites, and sales funnel pages designed to turn visitors into leads, bookings, and customers.
+I build responsive landing pages, marketing websites, and sales funnel pages that help businesses turn visitors into leads, bookings, and customers.

 I combine front-end development with conversion-focused thinking to create web experiences that are not only professional and responsive, but also structured around the customer journey.